oorjitchowdhary/ml-training-preemptible-vms/assets/notesbyrob.md

 Accuracy around 63% after 10 epochs.

+## Today 13-JUN-2024 Items

+- Checkpointing
+- Preemption-proof execution
+    - Test via "Host Maintenance Event" which we can trigger on a GCP Spot instance
+- CIFAR-10 on "any" cloud (using Google)

 | Instance        | Rate | Sec  |  Cost | Epochs | Learning Rate | Momentum
 | ------------- |:-------------:| -----:| -----:| -----:| -----:| -----:|